 If you’re lying across a bench with the dumbbell supported directly over your head and you lower the dumbbell behind your head, those muscles are working but lengthening.
 That’s known as the eccentric, or negative, portion of the exercise.
 As you pull the dumbbell back to the starting point, the muscle contracts, or shortens.
 That part of the stroke is commonly called positive movement.

-The dumbbell pull overs have the greatest resistance when your arms are parallel to the floor, the lowest part of the movement.
+The dumbbell pullover has the greatest resistance when your arms are parallel to the floor, the lowest part of the movement.
 That’s because your arms form the longest lever for gravity to pull on.
 The closer the movement reaches the starting point, directly over your face, the less resistance, because the lever is at its shortest.

-However, during the 2011 study in the Journal of Applied Biomechanics, it was that when eight males were tested during a barbell pullover movement and their activation state of latissimus dorsi and pectorals was checked, the barbell pullover exercise emphasized the muscle action of the pectoralis major more than that of the latissimus dorsi.
+However, in a 2011 study, when eight males were tested during a barbell pullover movement and their activation state of latissimus dorsi and pectorals was checked, the barbell pullover exercise emphasized the muscle action of the pectoralis major more than that of the latissimus dorsi.

-In a 2016 study in the 10th International Conference on Strength Training, Kyoto Japan; a research team led by Malaysian researcher Jad Adrian Washif , examined the electromyography (EMG) activation during four pullover exercise variations: conventional (CONV), straight-arm (STR), bent-arm (BENT), and conventional on unstable surface (UNS); and javelin throwing (JAVT).
+A 2016 study, examined the electromyography (EMG) activation during four pullover exercise variations: conventional (CONV), straight-arm (STR), bent-arm (BENT), and conventional on unstable surface (UNS); and javelin throwing (JAVT).

 Surface EMG of five national male javelin throwers were recorded from nine muscles on the throwing-arm side: upper trapezius; anterior, middle, and posterior deltoid; triceps brachii; clavicular and sternal portions of pectoralis major; latissimus dorsi, and rectus abdominus.
 All throwers performed six repetitions of each pullover variation using a free-weight curl-barbell against an external load at 85% of 1-repetition maximum, while EMG signals were recorded during both the concentric and eccentric phases of the movement.

-The fact that pullovers expand the rib cage is also kind of controversial because, the only flexible portion in the rib cage is the sternum or the breast bone because it is partly made of a flexible connective tissue called as cartilage.
-Cartilage is found in many areas in the human body which includes joints, ear, nose, inter-vertebral discs etc. but the length of sternum is totally genetic and you can’t make it longer by pulling it.
+The belief that pullovers expanded the rib cage is false because the only flexible portion in the rib cage is the sternum or the breast bone because it is partly made of a flexible connective tissue called as cartilage.
+The length of sternum is genetic and you can’t make it longer by pulling it.
 Your torso looks bigger because of the massive back development due to this movement, not because of rib cage expansion.